styiannis/prefix-tries/README.md

 ## Getting Started

+Here's a quick guide to help you get started with the library.

 ### Using Tries

-Tries are tree-like data structures optimized for storing and retrieving strings.
-They're particularly useful for implementing dictionaries, autocomplete features, and prefix-based searches.

-Here's a basic example using the memory-optimized `CompressedTrie`:
+A basic example using the memory-optimized `CompressedTrie`:

 ```typescript
 import { CompressedTrie } from 'prefix-tries';